Rescuers scramble to find survivors in Morocco after powerful earthquake kills more than 2,000 - KESQ

 Moulay Brahim (CNN) — Rescuers in Morocco are battling to find survivors from Friday’s powerful earthquake, with more than 2,000 people killed and remote villages near the epicenter left in ruins.

-In the village of Moulay Brahim, CNN found a family living in a makeshift camp on a soccer field, with authorities telling them it could be a week before they can go home.
+In the hard-hit central village of Moulay Brahim, south of Marrakech in the Atlas Mountains, CNN found a family living in a makeshift camp on a soccer field, with authorities telling them it could be a week before they can go home.
 Firefighters are leading rescue efforts but some buildings are too dangerous to enter.

 The building where Mina Bakenziz lived was almost entirely destroyed.
 “The people came and pulled me out,” she said.
 “Nothing fell on me, I was so lucky.”